 1) Individually purchased access points and routers may not be used on any GVSU campus.
 This is due to authentication/security issues as well as interference and support issues.
 Discovery of unauthorized access points or routers could result in termination of your network connection.

 2) In cases of residence halls/students, there should be one network jack/port per student.
-If your apartment does not have one network jack/port per student, Contact CTS helpdesk at 331-2101and they will provide a network switch.
+If your apartment does not have one network jack/port per student, Contact IT helpdesk at 331-2101 and they will provide a network switch.

 3) In cases of residence halls/students that have one network jack/port per student.
 Students may purchase their own mini-switch that they may use it for additional ports.